Dennis vanEngelsdorp

-Dennis vanEngelsdorp is an associate professor of entomology at the University of Maryland, College Park.
-He is the Chief Scientist for the Bee Informed Partnership and has been involved in a number of studies aimed at understanding colony collapse disorder.
+Dennis vanEngelsdorp is a professor of entomology in the College of Computer, Mathematical, and Natural Sciences and the College of Agriculture and Natural Resources at the University of Maryland, College Park.
+He was the Chief Scientist for the Bee Informed Partnership and has been involved in a number of studies aimed at understanding colony collapse disorder.
 VanEngelsdorp was formerly the chief apiarist for Pennsylvania.
 He was married to H. G. Carrillo, a professor of English at George Washington University, until Carrillo's death of COVID-19 in April 2020.